First and Foremost... We Care

 Honey Bee Structure Removals (Cut Outs/Trap Outs):

 Hive removals from structures (cut-outs) will usually takes 3-4 hours.
-We are not here to rip you off like some other companies do ($1250).
 If we come out and they are not honey bees, we will charge $50 as a service fee.
-We charge for a 4 hour minimal removal. ($400 for the first 1-4 hours, then $50 for each additional hour).
+We charge for a 4 hour minimal removal. ($500 for the first 1-4 hours, then $50 for each additional hour).